 Students participating in co-curricular sporting codes and teams are likely to have fees and costs associated with this.
-Sports fees are made known through the school newsletter and must be paid at the beginning of the sports season.
+Sports fees are made known through the school e-bulletin and must be paid at the beginning of the sports season.
 If parents / whānau need help with sport fees, an arrangement can be put in place.

-We do not want any student to miss out on playing a sport for financial reasons.
 For more information regarding Sports, refer to the HPC Sports Handbook on our website.